Mar-Issah/simple_shell_2/README.md

 - How does a shell work.
 - What is a pid and a ppid.
 - How to manipulate the environment of the current process.
-- What is the difference between a function and a system call
+- What is the difference between a function and a system call.
 - How to create processes
 - What are the three prototypes of main
 - How does the shell use the PATH to find the programs